opendp/tumult-docs/public/analytics/dev/_sources/tutorials/simple-transformations.rst.txt

 ------------------------------------

-You might recall that we already used a transformation in :ref:`tutorial 2 <Working with privacy budgets>`!
+You might recall that we already used a transformation in :ref:`working with privacy budgets tutorial<Working with privacy budgets>`!
 Let's run that query again.

 .. testcode::